yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 Youtube Auto Likes,Subscribe & Also Community Post Like With Python

-#Replace Email and Pass in 7 & 8 line and replace 21th line with your required video url...
-which pause the video and hit auto like & auto subscribe & if you dont want communtiy tab auto post like means remove the line from 30 to 31 and save it & run it.

-note:-use accounts which dont have 2-factor authentication...
+Replace "Email" and "Pass" in lines 7 and 8, respectively.
+Also, replace line 21 with the URL of the video you want to use.
+The script will automatically pause the video and hit the "like" and "subscribe" buttons.
+If you don't want to auto-post to the community tab, simply remove lines 30 to 31, save the file, and run it.

+Note: Use accounts that don't have two-factor authentication.
-After download the folder extract it and open cmd and enter Python If You Find Python Version

-Then enter pip install undetected_chromedriver in cmd
+After downloading the folder, extract it and open the command prompt.
+Enter "python" and check your Python version.
+Then enter "pip install undetected_chromedriver" and "pip install proxy" in the command prompt.

-and Pip install Proxy in cmd

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+Next, download the appropriate chromedriver version that matches your PC's Chrome version from https://chromedriver.chromium.org/downloads.
+Extract the downloaded file to the same folder.

-and open cmd in that particular folder and enter yt.py or double tab on yt.py file..
+Open the command prompt in that folder and enter "yt.py" or double-click on the "yt.py" file to run the script.

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc